 Memory and disk usage of a freshly installed minimalistic Gentoo system on a Raspberry Pi

 So what’s next?
-Well, it is about time to set up a couple of things, like distcc, hw random number generator, a little bit of tmpfs fiddling, make.conf fine tuning, do some performance evaluations etc. I hope you enjoyed it so far, so please remember to check back semi-regularly for new posts.
+Well, it is about time to set up a couple of things, like distcc, hw random number generator, make.conf fine tuning, do some performance evaluations etc. I hope you enjoyed it so far, so please remember to check back semi-regularly for new posts.
 Thanks for reading.